anaclumos/extracranial/Research/pages/Proposal of Research 2023-03-28.md

 - A comprehensive understanding of the current PI attack landscape and existing mitigation techniques.
 - A proposed authority system for Generative Text AIs capable of differentiating between trusted and untrusted instructions.
 - An evaluation of the authority system's effectiveness in mitigating PI attacks in different scenarios.
-- A set of potential mitigation techniques that can enhance the LLM's defense against PI attacks when integrated with the authority system.
+- A set of potential mitigation techniques that can enhance the [[LLM]]'s defense against PI attacks when integrated with the authority system.

 ### Significance

-This research will contribute to understanding PI attacks and their potential consequences in the context of LLMs.
-Furthermore, it will help develop an authority system for Generative Text AIs and propose mitigation techniques that can be employed to enhance the security and privacy of users as LLMs are integrated into more applications and systems.
+This research will contribute to understanding PI attacks and their potential consequences in the context of [[LLM|LLMs]].
+Furthermore, it will help develop an authority system for Generative Text AIs and propose mitigation techniques that can be employed to enhance the security and privacy of users as [[LLM|LLMs]] are integrated into more applications and systems.

 ## Dynamic Font Generation with [[Generative AI]]: Replicating Handwriting Fonts and Their Natural Flow